 For more information, see Examine Your App’s View Hierarchy at Runtime.

 For a description of the localization options, read Testing Your Internationalized App.

-For more information on using schemes in Xcode, see Managing Schemes in the Xcode Overview.
+For more information on using schemes in Xcode, see Managing Schemes in Xcode Overview.